 Tumen region abandoned church

-Outstanding personalities in Russian history were born in this gubernia - scientist and chemist D.I.Mendeleyev (Tobolsk), the author of periodical system, P.P.Yershov (Tobolsk) - a poet, fairy-tales narrator, G.Ye.Pasputin (settlement of Pokrovskoye) - the favorite of the last Russian emperor.
+Outstanding personalities were born in this region - scientist and chemist D.I.Mendeleyev (Tobolsk), the author of periodical system, P.P.Yershov (Tobolsk) - a poet, fairy-tales narrator, G.Ye.Pasputin (settlement of Pokrovskoye) - the favorite of the last Russian Emperor.

-In 1917-1918 the family of Nikolai Romanov was under arrest in Tobolsk.
+In 1917-1918, the family of Nikolai Romanov was under arrest in Tobolsk.
 They were transferred to Yekaterinburg and shot there.
-In Soviet time as before revolution the area was an exile, the system of GULAG grew.
-In 1920-1940s the territory remained mainly agricultural.
+In Soviet time, as before revolution, the area was an exile, part of the GULag.
+In 1920-1940s, the territory remained mainly agricultural.

-Within extremely short period Tyumen oblast became the main oil and gas energy basis of the country.
-The assimilation of natural resources of Tyumenskaya oblast became the whole country’s work.
+Within extremely short period Tyumen province became the main oil and natural gas energy basis of the country.
+The assimilation of natural resources became the whole country’s work.
 The population of the region grew tens times.
-Hundreds of thousands people from all the regions of the country came to mine working and compiled a new population of the oblast.
+Hundreds of thousands people from all the regions of the USSR came here and compiled a new population of the region.

-Nowadays Tyumen oblast is the largest in Russia and one of the richest in natural resources regions in the world.
+Nowadays, Tyumen region is the largest in Russia and one of the richest in natural resources regions in the world.

-Tyumenskaya oblast is the first in Russia in the amount of industrial product.
-The main industry is fuel, it produces 86% of all the industrial output of the oblast.
-Considerable part of oil (64%) and gas (91%) in Russian Federation is extracted in Tyumenskaya oblast.
-The largest oil-processing plant of the country is located in Tobolsk city.
+Tyumen province is the first in Russia in the amount of industrial product.
+The main industry is fuel, it produces 86% of all the industrial output of the region.
+Considerable part of oil and natural gas in the Russian Federation is extracted here.
+The largest oil-processing plant of the country is located in Tobolsk.

 Timber cutting and wood processing industries are also developed.
 Most part of timber is yet taken unprocessed.
-Thus, oil and gas deposits of Tyumen oblast favored developing not only powerful oil and gas industries but they also influence development of other industries.
+Thus, oil and natural gas deposits of Tyumen region favored developing not only powerful oil and gas industries but they also influence development of other industries.